DJ2Play/Tarea-n-1/README.md

-# Tarea-n-1
+#Task number 1

-Pruebas 1
+1st Test

 #Testing how **markdown** works is fun

-~~I don't like this class anymore because~~ I love this class because
+~~I don't like this class anymore because~~ I love this class because:
   1. It is great to learn new things
   2. It is cold outside and i'd like to have a rest now